 recognizes an outstanding first book

 in the discipline of comparative literature; fields may include literary or cultural theory or history, or any other field of comparative literature.
-The 2015 Levin Prize will be awarded to a book published during the calendar years 2013 and 2014 as the author's first book-length publication, and will be awarded at the ACLA annual meeting in 2015 in Seattle.
+The 2016 Levin Prize will be awarded to a book published during the calendar years 2014 and 2015 as the author's first book-length publication, and will be awarded at the ACLA annual meeting in 2016 at Harvard University in Cambridge, Massachusetts.
+The prize carries complimentary registration for the Annual Meeting, as well as hotal and airfare accommodations (not including food) to facilitate the recipient attending the 2016 ACLA Annual Meeting.

-Congratulations to the two winners of the 2014 Harry Levin Prize:
+Congratulations to the winner of the 2015 Harry Levin Prize:

 HOW TO NOMINATE A BOOK

-You may mail submissions to the 2015 Harry Levin Prize Committee at the following addresses:Alexander Beecroft,
+You may mail submissions to the 2016 Harry Levin Prize Committee at the following addresses:American Comparative Literature Association

 , Committee Chairperson (Columbia University), 410 Riverside Dr. Apt.
 71, New York, NY 10025Michael Jennings